pydicom/pydicom/doc/guides/user/working_with_overlays.rst

 The *Overlay Data* element contains the raw bytes exactly as found in the file as bit-packed data.
 To unpack and get an overlay in a more useful form you can use the :meth:`~pydicom.dataset.Dataset.overlay_array` method to return a :class:`numpy.ndarray`.
-To use it you simply pass the group number of the overlay elements you're interested in::
+To use it you only need to pass the group number of the overlay elements you're interested in::

   >>> arr = ds.overlay_array(0x6000) # doctest: +NORMALIZE_WHITESPACE